chrisprice/babel/CONTRIBUTING.md

 ##### `babylon`

-For `babylon` specifically, you can easily generate an `expected.json` automatically by just providing the `actual.js` and running `make test-only` as you usually would.
+For `babylon` specifically, you can easily generate an `expected.json` automatically by just providing the `actual.js` and running `npm run test-only` as you usually would.

 ```
 // Example